Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUST id="java-pagination-distinct-types" %} use distinct types for entities in a list endpoint and an entity returned from a get endpoint if these are different types, and otherwise you must use the same types in these situations.

-> Services should refrain from having a difference between the type of a particular entity as it exists in a list versus the result of a GET request for that individual item as it makes the client library's surface area simpler.
+{% include important.html content="Services should refrain from having a difference between the type of a particular entity as it exists in a list versus the result of a GET request for that individual item as it makes the client library's surface area simpler." %}

 {% include requirement/MUSTNOT id="java-pagination-get-iterator" %} expose an iterator over each individual item if getting each item requires a corresponding GET request to the service.
 One GET per item is often too expensive and so not an action we want to take on behalf of users.